Midland's Legacy Scholarship Program Legacy Agencies

-Student volunteers will assist with janitorial and office work (filing, answering phones) and if approved and training is completed serve as a mentor.
+Student volunteers will assist with programs, kitchen duties, janitorial, office work (filing, answering phones) and checking in students.
 Student volunteers can expect to be impacted by knowing they have given back to the community.

-Approved to sign off on hours: Marie Marquez, Jay Marquez.
+Approved to sign off on hours: Marie Marquez.

 Tennis Association of Midland